This is why Vanna White isn’t on ‘Wheel of Fortune’ this week

 She got sick while filming “Teacher’s Week.”

-The episodes could not be rescheduled due to the school year starting, so Bridgette Donald-Blue, the 2023 California Teacher of the Year, stepped in as White’s replacement while she recovered.
+The episodes could not be rescheduled because of the school year starting, so Bridgette Donald-Blue, the 2023 California Teacher of the Year, stepped in as White’s replacement while she recovered.

 Pat Sajak touched on White’s absence during Monday’s episode.